ZLoverty/bubble_bouncing/README.md

 ### BCEP003: Make visualize.py more modular

-The current form is difficult to maintain, due to the various mode options and the combined combined dynamic and static objects.
+The current form is difficult to maintain, due to the various mode options and the combined dynamic and static objects.
 Ideally, this class should be like the manim main class, where adding a reference box should just be a one-liner.
-THere should be methods such as `add_bubble`, `add_surface`, `camera_closeup(object)`.
+There should be methods such as `add_bubble`, `add_surface`, `camera_closeup(object)`.
 Then, the completed scene would control the export options, such as `w`, `s`, `v` and `vh`.